drdukegledhill/SimpleDT4UE/PythonDemo/README.md

    ```

 2. Configure the client:
-   - Edit the server IP address in the script
+   - Edit the server hostname in the script
-   - Default port is 5000
+   - Default port is 65436

 3. Run the client:
    ```bash